Administration – Association Management Companies

 Q: How do I calculate membership recruitment and retention?

-A: The article Budgeting for Membership Retention and Recruitment gives readers formulas for six basic calculations, including membership recruitment and retention, and the value of lifetime membership.
+A: The articles Measuring Retention Rates to Guide Your Membership Marketing Strategy and Budgeting for Membership Retention and Recruitment give readers formulas for basic calculations, including membership recruitment and retention, and the value of lifetime membership.

 Q: What is the membership retention rate?

 A: The average membership retention rate is 88 percent, according to the ASAE Foundation’s report Benchmarking in Association Management: Membership & Components Policies and Procedures.

 Q: How do I best determine hotel attrition rates?